NormalLuser/BeEhBasic/Readme.md

 With 3 added 74 series chips, and one unused gate you already have from the VGA kit, you can have a hardware double buffer.
+This takes advantage of the unused 16K of SRAM that is not mapped due to the simple address decoding of the orginal Ben Eater 6502 setup.

 This program uses 8 frames of animation stored in a raw bitmap on the ROM in the unused space between EhBasic and Woz Monitor .My program simply fills the screen with a random color on my new hardware screen buffer, then it draws the line using the last color used for the background color.
 Then I add the tick-marks,